Welcome to The Writers’ Masterclass

 You should aim to submit up to 8000-word instalments of your work with each submission deadline.
 Please understand that the submission deadlines are not compulsory.
 They are there to give you progress markers.
 If you can’t make a submission, simply work towards the next date.

 I shall assess each submission so that you get comments regularly on your progress.
-From time to time I might ask Claire Strombeck to review your work to give you the benefit of another opinion.
+From time to time I might ask another editorial consultant to review your work to give you the benefit of an outside opinion.
 The final submission is of all the work you have done during the year.